tlsfuzzer/tlsfuzzer/USAGE.md

 SyntaxError: Unrecognized AlgorithmIdentifier
 ```

-This is an indication that the server has sent a certificate with an ECDSA
+This is an indication that the server has sent a certificate with an DSA or
-key.
+EdDSA key.
 They are currently unsupported in `tlsfuzzer` or `tlslite-ng`.
-Reconfigure
-the server to use only RSA certificates.
+Reconfigure the server to use RSA or ECDSA certificates.

-If a server already is configured with ECDSA and RSA certificates, it indicates
+If a server already is configured with ECDSA or RSA certificates, it indicates
 that the system for selecting correct certificate (or certificate chain) when
-the client does not adverise support for ECDSA is not working correctly.
+the client does not adverise support for given key type is not working
+correctly.

 #### Connection refused or timeout in Connect
 Pattern: